actions/upload-artifact/README.md

 # Limitations

+### Zipped Artifact Downloads

+During a workflow run, files are uploaded and downloaded indivdually using the `upload-artifact` and `download-artifact` actions.
+However, when a workflow run finishes and an artifact is downloaded from either the UI or through the [download api](https://developer.github.com/v3/actions/artifacts/#download-an-artifact), a zip is dynamically created with all the file contents that were uploaded.
+There is currently no way to download artifacts after a workflow run finishes in a format other than a zip or to download artifact contents individually.
+One of the consequences of this limitation is that if a zip is uploaded during a workflow run and then downloaded from the UI, there will be a double zip created.

 ### Permission Loss

 :exclamation: File permissions are not maintained during artifact upload :exclamation: For example, if you make a file executable using `chmod` and then upload that file, post-download the file is no longer guaranteed to be set as an executable.